ElektraInitiative/libelektra/src/plugins/conditionals/README.md

 - `:=` is used to set a key value
 - others are for comparison as in C

 ### Assign Syntax ###

 `(IF-condition) ? ('ThenValue') : ('ElseValue')`

-Depending on if the condition is met, either 'ThenValue' or 'ElseValue' will be assigned as key value if the metakey `assign` is used.
+Depending on if the condition is met, either 'ThenValue' or 'ElseValue' will be assigned as key value if the metakey `assign/condition` is used.

 ## Example ##